Datadog (NASDAQ:DDOG) Issues FY 2021 Earnings Guidance

-Several research firms have recently commented on DDOG.
-Truist lifted their target price on Datadog from $125.00 to $150.00 and gave the company a buy rating in a research note on Friday, August 6th.
-The Goldman Sachs Group lifted their target price on Datadog from $124.00 to $142.00 and gave the company a buy rating in a research note on Friday, August 6th.
-Mizuho lifted their target price on Datadog from $115.00 to $145.00 and gave the company a buy rating in a research note on Friday, August 6th.
-Truist Securities lifted their target price on Datadog from $125.00 to $150.00 and gave the company a buy rating in a research note on Friday, August 6th.
-Finally, Jefferies Financial Group lowered their target price on Datadog from $120.00 to $105.00 and set a buy rating for the company in a research note on Tuesday, May 18th.
+Several brokerages recently issued reports on DDOG.
+Robert W. Baird raised their target price on shares of Datadog from $85.00 to $112.00 and gave the stock a neutral rating in a report on Wednesday, July 21st. initiated coverage on shares of Datadog in a report on Thursday, July 8th.
+They set a buy rating and a $138.00 target price for the company.
+Royal Bank of Canada lifted their price objective on shares of Datadog from $90.00 to $110.00 and gave the company a sector perform rating in a report on Monday, August 2nd.
+Citigroup lifted their price objective on shares of Datadog from $138.00 to $188.00 and gave the company a buy rating in a report on Friday, August 6th.
+Finally, DA Davidson cut their price objective on shares of Datadog from $112.00 to $80.00 and set a neutral rating for the company in a report on Friday, May 7th.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, nine have assigned a hold rating and fourteen have given a buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus target price of $130.24.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and fourteen have given a buy rating to the company’s stock.
+According to data from MarketBeat, Datadog has an average rating of Buy and a consensus target price of $130.24.

 Datadog Company Profile